Sai19052005/ML-Path/README.md

 # ML-Path
-Set on the journey of mashine larning
+Set on the journey of machine learning